Can glucosamine supplements protect my knee cartilage from osteoarthritis?

 Study results have been varied, partly because not all the studies have used the same type of glucosamine.
 And not all the studies included a placebo comparison, or ensured that neither the patient nor the researchers knew which pill was being administered.

 That said, glucosamine is relatively inexpensive and safe.
 If other treatments aren't helping, you might want to talk to your doctor about whether a trial of glucosamine is right for you.
-It may take up to four months before you see any pain relief.
+It may take several months before you see any pain relief.